275 words

 I must report that my inner scientist is putting up fierce resistance at this stage.
 But it’s early days.

-One of my proudest moments in my first masters degree (I hate that I can say “first masters degree” now) happened when I successfully convinced my supervisors that I should use a continuous measure of “Extroversion” instead of dividing my participants into “Extroverts” and “Introverts”.
-Dividing them in groups would have made my code and my life so much simpler but I WAS RIGHT that doing so would cost me sensitivity.
+One of my proudest moments in my first master’s degree (I hate that I can say “first master’s degree” now) happened when I successfully convinced my supervisors that I should use a continuous measure of “Extroversion” instead of dividing my participants into “Extroverts” and “Introverts”.
+Dividing them into groups would have made my code and my life so much simpler, but I WAS RIGHT that doing so would cost me sensitivity.
 So I did the harder thing and felt highly smug and now it’s coming back to haunt me.

 Last week, in what felt tantamount to self-betrayal, I found myself splitting continuous data into categories.
 But Kendra, it makes sense sometimes.
-Kendra, if you asked yourself how often you call your cat “Thistle” versus “Beasty”, you would rather pick from categories like “frequently” and “infrequently” instead of estimating that he’s called “Beasty” with a frequency of 0.83 times per day and he’s called “Thistle” 0.17 times per day.
+Kendra, if you ask yourself how often you call your cat “Thistle” versus “Beasty”, you would rather pick from categories like “frequently” and “infrequently” instead of estimating that he’s called ‘Beasty’ with a frequency of 0.83 times per day and ‘Thistle’ with 0.17 times per day.”

 Fine.
 Excuse me while I express my inner turmoil.